 In the navigation menu, click Cloud SQL Studio.

-Sign in to Studio using Identity and Access Management (IAM) authentication.
+Sign in to Studio using Identity and Access Management authentication.

-In the Explorer pane, next to Data Agents, click View actions.
+In the Explorer pane, next to Context sets, click View actions.

-Click Browse in the Upload agent context file section, and select the agent context file.
+Click Browse in the Upload context set file section, and select the context set file.

 Click Save.

-To delete a data agent, perform the following steps:
+To delete a context set, perform the following steps:

 In the Cloud de Confiance console, go to the Cloud SQL page.